AThompson04/customer-segmentation/README.md

 The dataset consists of simulated customer data, containing demographic and behavioural information for 1 000 customer records.
 The data is unlabelled, therefore unsupervised machine learning methods will be used to discover patterns and relationships in the data.

+The dataset is mixed - it is made up of numeric and nominal categorical variables.

 ## Objectives
 The main objective of this project is:
 > To identify different customer segments based on the customer's demographic and behavioural information.
 The customer segments can the be used to develop targeted marketing strategies for each segment

 To achieve this objective, it was further broken down into the following four technical sub-objectives:
-1. To perform an exploratory data analysis.
+1. Perform an exploratory data analysis.
-2. Data cleaning.
+2. Perform data cleaning.
-3. To use an unsupervised machine learning method, K-means, to group that customers into different segments based on their demographic and behavioural information.
+3. Determine which unsupervised machine learning method should be used to group the customers into different segments based on their demographic and behavioural information.
 4. Provide summaries for each customer segment to assist in developing targeted marketing strategies.

 ## Main Insights